microsoft/Kusto-Query-Language/doc/restrictstatement.md

 * A table reference (similar to one used by a union statement).
 * A pattern defined by a pattern declaration.

 All tables, tabular views, or patterns that are not specified by the restrict statement become "invisible" to the rest of the query.
+Let, set, and tabular statements are strung together/separated by a semicolon, otherwise they will not be considered part of the same query.

 ## Arguments